looker-open-source/looker-explore-assistant/explore-assistant-extension/README.md

     url: "https://localhost:8080/bundle.js"
     # file: "bundle.js"
     entitlements: {
-      core_api_methods: ["lookml_model_explore"]
+      core_api_methods: ["lookml_model_explore","create_sql_query","run_sql_query"]
       navigation: yes
       use_embeds: yes
       use_iframes: yes
       new_window: yes
       new_window_external_urls: ["https://developers.generativeai.google/*"]
       local_storage: yes
-      external_api_urls: ["cloud function url"]
+      # external_api_urls: ["cloud function url"]
     }
    }
    ```

-1. Create a `model` LookML file in your project.
+7. Create a `model` LookML file in your project.
 The name doesn't matter.
 The model and connection won't be used, and in the future this step may be eliminated.

    - Add a connection in this model.
 It can be any connection, it doesn't matter which.
    - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection.

-1. Connect your new project to Git.
+8. Connect your new project to Git.
 You can do this multiple ways:

    - Create a new repository on GitHub or a similar service, and follow the instructions to [connect your project to Git](https://docs.looker.com/data-modeling/getting-started/setting-up-git-connection)
    - A simpler but less powerful approach is to set up git with the "Bare" repository option which does not require connecting to an external Git Service.

-1. Commit your changes and deploy your them to production through the Project UI.
+9. Commit your changes and deploy your them to production through the Project UI.

-1. Reload the page and click the `Browse` dropdown menu.
+10. Reload the page and click the `Browse` dropdown menu.
 You should see your extension in the list.
    - The extension will load the JavaScript from the `url` provided in the `application` definition.
 By default, this is https://localhost:8080/bundle.js.
 If you change the port your server runs on in the package.json, you will need to also update it in the manifest.lkml.
    - Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.